Principle 9

 More information about the EU institutions and programmes is available on EuroHealthNet’s Health Inequalities Portal.

-For long-term care, policy measures include:
+Additional policy measures include:

 Available resources